Text2Interaction: Establishing Safe and Preferable Human-Robot Interaction: Experimental evaluation

+After stages two to four, the users answered five questions about trust, intelligence, cooperativeness, comfort, and awareness~\cite{hoffman_2019_EvaluatingFluency} to evaluate the quality of the HRI.
+By asking the same questions repeatedly, we can evaluate if there is a difference in the distribution of answers between the stages using the Wilcoxon signed-rank test~\cite{lowry_2014_ConceptsApplications} and report the $p$-values. \cref{fig:results_user_study} further summarizes the answers to a set of general questions not associated with any specific stage.
+Our user study confirmed our hypotheses in the following ways:

 \textbf{H1}: First, users tend to agree that they have a strong preference for the way the robot executes the task, see~\cref{fig:results_user_study}.
 Second, with statistical evidence, users perceived \texttointeraction{} (predefined) as more intelligent ($p\leq0.005$), more cooperative ($p\leq0.01$), and more trustworthy ($p\leq0.05$) than the baseline.
-Additionally, they were more comfortable with \texttointeraction{} (predefined) ($p\leq0.025$) and reported that the robot more accurately perceived what the user's goals were ($p\leq0.01$) than with the baseline.
+Additionally, they were more comfortable with \texttointeraction{} (predefined) ($p\leq0.025$) and reported that the robot more accurately perceived what the goals of the users were ($p\leq0.01$) than with the baseline.
 Third, from our user group, \SI{50}{\%} chose $\xi_{\text{intermediate}}$, and \SI{50}{\%} chose $\xi_{\text{expert}}$ as controller parameters, which indicates a general preference towards a faster robot for this task.
-Furthermore, \SI{33}{\%} of users have stated a preference in the safety shield mode, indicating that although most users might be indifferent to the controller mode, it is still important to integrate control preferences in HRI.
+Furthermore, \SI{33}{\%} of users have stated a strong preference for the safety shield mode, indicating that although a majority of users might be indifferent to the controller parameters, it is still relevant to integrate control preferences in HRI.

-\textbf{H2}: \SI{83}{\%} of users agreed that \texttointeraction{} integrates their preferences into the robot's plan, and \SI{94}{\%} of users preferred the execution of \texttointeraction{} (predefined) over the baseline.
+\textbf{H2}: \SI{83}{\%} of users agreed that \texttointeraction{} integrates their preferences into the plan of the robot, and \SI{94}{\%} of users preferred the execution of \texttointeraction{} (predefined) over the baseline.
 The participants further rated the execution of their personal preferences, \texttointeraction{} (personal), as more cooperative ($p\leq0.005$) and comfortable ($p\leq0.025$) than the baseline and stated that the robot more accurately perceived what their goals are than the baseline ($p\leq0.025$).